cloudfoundry-samples/github-service-broker-ruby/README.md

 1. install the `cf` or `gcf` command line tool
 2. log in as a cloud controller admin using `cf login` or `gcf login`
-3. clone this git repository
+3. fork or clone this git repository
-4. [TODO] add the GitHub credentials for the account in which you want this service broker to provide respository services
+4. add the credentials (username and access token) for the GitHub account in which you want this service broker to provide repository services in `settings.yml`.
 5. edit the Basic Auth username and password in `settings.yml`
 6. `cd` into the application root directory: `github-service-broker-ruby/service_broker/`
 7. run `cf push github-broker` or `gcf push github-broker` to deploy the application to Cloud Foundry